Power of the Written Word

 A high school resume

-The completed scholarship application must be received by Friday, January 29, 2021 (including the most recent transcript and written essay) on the portal site.
+On the portal site, the completed scholarship application must be received by Friday, January 26, 2024 (including the most recent transcript and written essay).
 Incomplete or late applications will not be considered.
-Should there be any questions about completing the application, please contact email@example.com.
+Should there be any questions about completing the application, please contact firstname.lastname@example.org.

-The Power of the Written Word Essay Scholarship Committee will evaluate essay submissions on the basis of creativity, clarity, grammar and format.
-The composition must appropriately execute the aforementioned topic and adhere to the requested word length.
+The Power of the Written Word Essay Scholarship Committee will evaluate essay submissions based on creativity, clarity, grammar, and format.
+The composition must appropriately execute the topic as mentioned above and adhere to the requested word length.

-The essay winners will be notified by March 2021 in writing of the Scholarship Review Committee's decision.
+The essay winners will be notified in writing of the Scholarship Review Committee's decision by March 2024.

-Funds will be released upon receipt of proof of acceptance/registration into a four-year college or university and most recent transcript.
-Proof of acceptance/registration must be on official college or university letterhead.
-Scholarship checks will be forwarded directly to the college/university and made payable in the name of the scholarship recipient.
+Founds will be released upon receipt of proof of registration into a four-year college or university.
+Proof of registration must be on official college or university letterhead.
+Scholarship checks will be forwarded directly to the college/university and made payable in the scholarship recipient's name.
+This information should be sent to email@example.com.